-Documenting financial transactions and Preparing first financial statements
+Documenting financial transactions and preparing first financial statements

-Posting debits and credits.
+Posting debits and credits

-Generating and processing invoices, receipts, payments, and other financial transactions.
+Generating and processing invoices, receipts, payments, and other financial transactions

-Preserving and balancing subsidiaries, general ledgers, and historical accounts.
+Preserving and balancing subsidiaries, general ledgers, and historical accounts

-Completing, Processing and supporting the payroll system.
+Completing, processing and supporting the payroll system

-Merging accounts and preparing reconciliation reports.
+Merging accounts and preparing reconciliation reports

-Managing amounts owed by debtors, and amounts owed to creditors.
+Managing amounts owed by debtors, and amounts owed to creditors

-Computing goods and service tax.
+Computing goods and service tax

 Preparing and lodging business activity statements

-What is Accounting?
+What is accounting?

-Accounting is a sophisticated process that utilizes financial facts collected by a bookkeeper or business owner.
+Accountants play an important role in any business, whether it is a large conglomerate or a medium to small firm.
+They are in charge of recording and overseeing the flow of funds through an organization.
+Accounting is a sophisticated process that utilises financial facts collected by a bookkeeper or business owner.
 The process of accounting is more particular than bookkeeping.
-Therefore an accountant is a qualified person who carries out accounting functions such as audit or financial statement analysis.
-Accountants are usually employed by a large accounting firm, with an internal accounting department; they are also self-employed having their own personal firm.
+Therefore, an accountant is a qualified person who carries out accounting functions such as audit or financial statement analysis.
+Accountants are usually employed by a large accounting firm, with an internal accounting department in a business, or they can also be self-employed.

-What does an Accountant do?
+What does an accountant do?

-Final thought on Accounting & Bookkeeping
+Final thoughts on accounting & bookkeeping

-Edna is a Registered Traning Organisation part of Dolph Learning - This website helps our students find information about our online courses as well as find information about other online courses we do not offer from other education providers.
-Please note we are in way affiliated with these providers and we are not financially reimbursed in any way.
+EDNA is branch of Dolph Learning Pty Ltd. This platform was developed to help our students find information about popular online courses.
+Please note we are in no way affiliated with the universities featured on our platform and we are not financially reimbursed in any way.
 We do our best to ensure the integrity of the information provided to you but accept no liability.
 We strongly recommend contacting the provider directly with any question you might have about the course.
-Please note we are not the same company as open university Australia or open colleges.
+Please note, we are not the same organisation as open university Australia or open colleges.